enjoyneering/MatrixClock/README.md

 [![license-badge][]][license] ![version] [![stars][]][stargazers] [![hit-count][]][count] [![github-issues][]][issues]

 # MatrixClock
-This is an NTP clock built on an ESP8266 & **_five_** MAX7219 or AS1106 connected in series.
+This is an NTP clock built on an ESP8266 & **_five_** MAX7219, MAX7221 or MAX6950, MAX6951 or AS1106, AS1107 connected in series.
 Work is in progress & some functions may not work.

 **Warning:** Clear browser cache after any firmware update.